daryltee91/playwright-tech-challenge/README.md

 ## Assumptions

-- I assume that I am not restricted from using a javascript date library.

 ### Test Case 1

 - I assume that the datasets are available in a students.json file.

 - I assume that the second dataset is expected to fail as there is no hobby checkbox for 'Traveling'.

+- I assume that the date of birth is always in the format `YYYY-MM-DD`.

 - I assume that the test should simulate user interaction as closely as possible: